pi-hole/docker-pi-hole/README.md

 A [Docker](https://www.docker.com/what-docker) project to make a lightweight x86 and ARM container with [Pi-hole](https://pi-hole.net) functionality.

-1) Install docker and docker-compose for your [x86-64 system](https://www.docker.com/community-edition) or [ARMv7 system](https://www.raspberrypi.org/blog/docker-comes-to-raspberry-pi/) using those links.
+1) Install docker for your [x86-64 system](https://www.docker.com/community-edition) or [ARMv7 system](https://www.raspberrypi.org/blog/docker-comes-to-raspberry-pi/) using those links.
+[Docker-compose](https://docs.docker.com/compose/install/) is also recommended.
 2) Use the above quick start example, customize if desired.
 3) Enjoy!